Chemical Peels in Chicago

 The results of a chemical peel in Chicago are permanent, but remember that the clock is ticking and new wrinkles, new blemishes, new changes in skin tone can appear anytime, especially with prolonged exposure to the sun.

 Tiny whiteheads may appear temporarily, as well as infection, scarring, flare-up of skin allergies, fever blisters, cold sores, abnormal color changes (permanent), and heart irregularities (rare).
-Skin color lightening is another potential complication of chemical peel.
+Skin color lightening is another potential complication of a chemical peel.